About Glitchy Text Generator

 - Click the “Convert” button.

-- Copy and paste the generated text wherever you want.
+- Copy and paste your glitchy text anywhere.

 How to Generate Glitchy Text for Minecraft

-To generate glitchy text for Minecraft, create it on TextToolz.com and paste it into server names, signs, books, or chat messages.
+To use glitchy text in Minecraft, generate it on TextToolz and paste it into server names, books, or chat messages.
+Java Edition supports Unicode perfectly, while Bedrock Edition has limited compatibility.

 How to Generate Glitchy Text for Discord